janlelis/unicode-display_width/README.md

 ### Usage with String Extension

-Activated by default.
-Will be deactivated in version 2.0:

 ```ruby
 require 'unicode/display_width/string_ext'

 "⚀".display_width #=> 1
 '一'.display_width #=> 2
 ```

-You can actively opt-out from the string extension with: `require 'unicode/display_width/no_string_ext'`

 ### Usage From the CLI